Boeing reaches deal with union to avoid strike - KVIA

 Before it will take effect, the deal would need the approval of the rank-and-file union members who build commercial jets.
 But leadership of the union praised the tentative deal and said it achieved the union’s goals.

-“You sent us here to stand strong for your priorities, and we are proud to have done so,” the union said Sunday in a statement on its official website.
+“You sent us here to stand strong for your priorities, and we are proud to have done so,” the International Association of Machinists and Aerospace Workers said Sunday in a statement on its official website.

-The company said the agreement provides raises totaling 25% over the life of the contract, improved contributions to 401(k) plans, reduced employee contributions for health insurance and increased time off.
+Boeing said the agreement provides raises totaling 25% over the four-year life of the contract, improved contributions to 401(k) plans, reduced employee contributions for health insurance and increased time off.

 The deal represents Boeing’s biggest pay raise for union members.